8 healthy steps rising seniors should never avoid

 - Eating nutritious, whole foods.
 Eat real food— fresh, local, organic—instead of processed and fast foods.
 It’s the most health-enhancing change you can make.
 The Mediterranean diet is a great model: fish and nuts for protein, healthy fats like olive oil and avocado, lots (and lots!) of fiber-rich fresh fruit and vegetables.
 It’s why European seniors are so much healthier than ours.

 - Drinking pure filtered water.
 There is no substitute for fresh, pure water when it comes to maintaining overall health.
-My recommendation: 8 ounces per 10 lbs of your body weight.
+Our recommendation: 8 ounces per 10 lbs of your body weight.
 It’s all about keeping your blood flowing freely, your digestive system working properly, with just the right balance of acidity and alkalinity, and your anti-toxin defenses in good shape.

 - Balancing your pH.
 Your pH is a measure of the acid/alkaline balance in your body.
 Imbalance can lead to a host of problems.
 But it’s easily remedied, for example, by lots of water and some dietary changes.
 Your pharmacy probably has a simple pH test.
 The results (and a chat with your doctor) will tell you what you should add to or eliminate from your diet—re-balancing will take only a short time.